LCR-BCCRC/lcr-modules/docs/source/for_users.rst

 .. code:: python

+   import oncopipe as op

-   op.set_input("manta", "sample_bam", SAMPLE_BAM)
+   op.set_input("manta", "sample_bam", "data/{sample_id}.bam")

 .. _conditional-module-behaviour-user:

 Conditional Module Behaviour
 ----------------------------

-For more information, check out :ref:`conditional-module-behaviour-dev`.

 Sometimes, a parameter or input file depends on some sample attribute.
 This sample attribute can be stored in the file as a wildcard or in the sample tables as a column.
-Two functions are available to parameterize virtually anything, namely ``op.switch_on_wildcard()`` and ``op.switch_on_column()``.
+Two functions are available to parameterize virtually anything, namely :py:func:`oncopipe.switch_on_wildcard` and :py:func:`op.switch_on_column`.
 These functions are useful for both module users and module developers.
 Read their documentation for more details, *e.g.* ``help(op.switch_on_wildcard)``.

 In the example below, I want to override the default Manta configuration and provide the high-sensitivity version for ``mrna`` and ``capture`` tumour samples.
 This piece of code would be added after loading the module configuration but before including the module snakefile.

 .. code:: python

+   import oncopipe as op

    MANTA_CONFIG_OPTIONS = {
        "_default": "{MODSDIR}/etc/manta_config.default.ini",